hoytpr/Helpful_scripts_and_things/MAUVE_XMFA_reformatting.md

     perl -i.bk -wpe's/^>.* />/' your_xmfa_file.xmfa

 Will work just as well.
-That's it!
+The next step is to [infer clonal geneology]  (https://github.com/xavierdidelot/ClonalOrigin/wiki/Usage#infer-clonal-genealogy) which will take several days of compute time, and leave you with a consensus tree.